 - Too many different designs makes it impossible to identify resin composition

-- Material ends up with paper because of its 2D format and light weight
+- Material ends up with paper because of its two dimensional format and light weight

 - Many films are contaminated by food and drink